mimicgoran/ai-gis-reporting-overview-public/README.md

 - commercial use
 - integration into existing systems

-For inquiries, please get in touch.
+If you are interested in accessing the dataset or exploring collaboration opportunities, feel free to get in touch.

 ---